Hayatullah (detainee)

 Hayatullah told The New York Times that both he and his partner were apprehended, in their shop, shortly after noon.

 He said they were hooded and bound.

 He said in addition to being accused of being Haji Hayatullah, the Taliban leader, he was also accused of once allowing members of the Taliban to enter his house, and that he served them a meal.

 According to Hayatullah, by the time he was sent to Bagram, the captives were still kept in communal cells, with up to twenty captives in each.

 He said that in Bagram the captives were allowed to talk with one another, and he learned all their stories.
 He described suicide attempts by other captives.

 Hayatullah said that representatives of the Red Cross were allowed to visit the captives in Bagram, every 40 days, and that, through them, he was able to get mail to his family, finally telling them where he was.

 He said that not only had the detention been damaging to his own health, it had a profound effect on his parents' health.

-Hayatullah told The New York Times that he understood the American's task, but he was very critical that the allegations against the captive's were not subjected to a judicial review.
+Hayatullah told The New York Times that he understood the Americans' task, but he was very critical that the allegations against the captives were not subjected to a judicial review.